Our Fleet

 Story Behind the Mission

 Every mission has a story.
 Our aircraft tell that story.
-Judah 1 helps provides the resources and assistance to those with the greatest need.
+Judah 1 helps provide the resources and assistance to those with the greatest need.

 Cessna 414 Twin-Engine Aircraft on Runway at Sunset